dartmouth-dltg/aspace-docker/README.md

-The setup assumes that the base ArchivesSpace application is located in a subdirectory named 'archivesspace', that your plugins are located in a subdirectory names 'plugins', and that the mysql java connector is in top level directory.
+The setup assumes that the base ArchivesSpace application is located in a subdirectory named 'archivesspace', that your plugins are located in a subdirectory names 'plugins', and that the mysql java connector is in the top level directory.

 Note that Dartmouth also runs an Apache container in front of the ArchivesSpace container for additional access control.